 Everything but the Kitchen Sink Granola ~ forget bread, this healthy gluten free fruit and nut granola is the staff of life in our house.
+With toasted oats, colorful fruit, and crunchy nuts, this is our favorite breakfast cereal!

 It’s time to fill our coffers (mason jars!) with fresh granola again.
 It seems like I’m always cooking, but somehow I ‘forget’ to make the basics.
 My kitchen is overflowing with a million random bits and bobs, but we’re always hunting and pecking around for something to eat.
 It’s time to reset my priorities.